Softpanorama

 In order to evaluate the current generation of OFMs and see the future trends one needs to understand the driving force behind OFM development and its potential.
 There are two questions here:

-That probably explain why there are so many implementations of OFMs.
-My feeling is that that fact also explains why OFM proved to be so important tool for sysops and sysadmins as well as advanced users: they substantially increase the productivity of complex file manipulations.
 I also believe that there are some important limitations of GUI tools in the environment were one need to manipulate filesystems with a large number of files dispersed in many directories like is that case in large WEB-sites or BBS.
-Some of the servers that sysadmin need to support are remote and it is not accidental that most OFMs now support FTP virtual file system (VFS).
+Some of the servers that sysadmins need to support are remote and it is not accidental that most OFMs now support FTP and SSH-based virtual file systems (VFS).
 Now it's a standard feature of any decent OFM.

 OFM name